-Expectation Rules Consequences By whom SPCA scholars are expected to resolve conflicts peacefully, which means reporting potential problems to instructors, counselors, staff, or administration. instigators will be treated the same as fighters.
+Expectation Rules Consequences By whom SPCA scholars are expected to resolve conflicts peacefully, which means reporting potential problems to instructors, counselors, staff, or administration.
+No scholar is permitted to threaten to cause or actually cause physical injury to another.
+Spectators and instigators will be treated the same as fighters.
 Bullying is not allowed and will be dealt with strongly.
 Up to and including immediate dismissal Admin SPCA scholars respect themselves, other scholars, and all staff at all times.
 THE FOLLOWING ARE NOT ALLOWED • Disobedience/Disrespect • Defiance/Lying • Intimidation • Profanity/Vulgarity • Obscenity • Racially inciting statements • Sexual harassment • Hate crimes Up to and including immediate dismissal Admin

-SPCA is a drug, alcohol and tobacco free learning environment.
-No scholar shall possess, sell, furnish, use, or be under the influence of any alcohol, tobacco, narcotic, or controlled substances.
-Possession of drug paraphernalia, including vape pens, is not allowed.
-Prescriptions should be kept in the main office with required documentation.
-Up to and including immediate dismissal-Contact Law Enforcement Admin SPCA scholars are responsible citizens who respect their fellow scholars and their school.
-THEFT, ROBBERY, EXTORTION, GRAFFITI, VANDALISM, AND PROPERTY DAMAGE ARE NOT ALLOWED: Scholars are not allowed to steal, attempt to steal, take or damage property of another or any SCPA property or equipment.
-Up to and including immediate dismissal-Contact Law Enforcement Admin SPCA scholars will come to school dressed according to the SCPA uniform policy in all aspects.
-Scholars will wear approved SCPA uniforms purchased from the designated SCPA vendor, with SCPA logo.
-Parent Phone Call and Unexcused absence until issue is rectified: 10 per year can result in retention Admin SPCA scholars will attend all their classes.
-Scholars may not leave campus without written permission and proper identification from person picking up the scholar Unexcused absence: 10 per year can result in retention or dismissal Admin SPCA scholars are expected to be in class on time.
-All scholars are expected to be in class on time.
-Entering the classroom late disrupts the educational process as per SCPA tardy policy.
-3 morning tardies for non-bus riders= 1 detention.
-1 transitional tardy or morning tardy for bus-riders= 1 detention.
-3 detentions= 1 Saturday detention.
-Admin
+SPCA is a drug, No scholar shall possess, sell, Up to and Admin alcohol and tobacco furnish, use, or be under the including Aumm immediate free learning influence of any alcohol, tobacco, dismissal- environment. narcotic, or controlled substances.
+Contact Law Possession of drug paraphernalia, including vape pens, is not allowed.
+Enforcement Prescriptions should be kept in the main office with required documentation.
+SPCA scholars are THEFT, ROBBERY, Up to and Admin responsible citizens EXTORTION, GRAFFITI, including who respect their VANDALISM, AND PROPERTY immediate fellow scholars and DAMAGE ARE NOT dismissal- their school.
+ALLOWED: Contact Law Scholars are not allowed to steal, Enforcement attempt to steal, take or damage property of another or any SCPA property or equipment.
+SPCA scholars will Scholars will wear approved SCPA Parent Phone Call Admin come to school uniforms purchased from the and dressed according to designated SCPA vendor, with Unexcused absence the SCPA uniform SCPA logo. until issue is policy in all aspects.
+6 rectified: 10 per 1 7 1 year can result in retention SPCA scholars will Scholars may not leave campus Unexcused Admin attend all their without written permission and absence: 10 per classes. proper identification from person year can result in picking up the scholar retention or prening up the central dismissal SPCA scholars are All scholars are expected to be in 3 morning tardies Admin expected to be in class on time.
+Entering the classroom Ŭ class on time. late disrupts the educational process as per SCPA tardy policy.
+1 transitional tardy as per ser it andy poney. or morning tardy for bus-riders= 1 detention.
+3 detentions = 1 Saturday detention.